kalpeshpatelce/Cisco-Switch-Using-Ansible/README.md

-# Configure Cisco Switch Using Ansible
+# Configure Cisco Switch for Ansible
  Configure Cisco Switch to Manage from Ansible Script

  if you want to Access Cisco 2960 Switch from Ansible